 and an appropriate regional staff member will be alerted.

-Several permits for activities regulated by the Division of Water Quality are issued through the regional offices.
+Several permits for activities regulated by the Division of Water Resources are issued through the regional offices.

 Permits for non-pressurized sewer system extensions may be issued through the regional offices.
-Applications for pressurized sewer system extensions must be sent to the DWQ Construction Grants and Loans section.
+Applications for pressurized sewer system extensions must be sent to the DWR Infrastructure Finance Section.